 - Control schemes

 Master documents often include everything from diagrams and charts to screen shots and illustrations.
 They are the guiding reference throughout the entire production process.

-In the beginning of the video game industry—when technology was much more simple and straightforward—games were often created by small teams or individuals who took on the roles of designer, artist, programmer, and producer.
+In the beginning of the industry—when technology was much more simple and straightforward—games were often created by small teams or individuals who took on the roles of designer, artist, programmer, and producer.
 However, as the industry has increased in both size and complexity, these roles have become clearly separate.
-These days, video game designers and programmers have distinctly different roles requiring unique skill sets and education.
+These days, designers and programmers have distinctly different roles requiring unique skill sets and education.